fwienber/jooflash-fd-project/README.md

 To set up the Jangaroo Flash Project template for FlashDevelop

-1. Press the [`Downloads`](https://github.com/fwienber/jooflash-fd-project/archives/master) button at the top right of this page,
-2. choose `Download .zip`, and
+1. Download this project as a [`ZIP`](https://github.com/fwienber/jooflash-fd-project/zipball/master),
-3. unzip the subfolder `190 ActionScript 3 - Jangaroo Flash Project` contained in the archive into the `Projects` directory of your FlashDevelop installation.
+2. unzip the subfolder `190 ActionScript 3 - Jangaroo Flash Project` contained in the archive into the `Projects` directory of your FlashDevelop installation.
 (You may have to unzip to a temporary directory and copy over to the program directory to be asked for admin rights.)

 Then, you can create Jangaroo HTML5 Flash Applications from FlashDevelop using